qmg-twalcott/GildedPolicy-TW/ReadMe.md

 	- All policies have a ExpiryIn value which denotes the number of days we have to sell the policy
 	- All policies have a Percentage value which denotes what percentile of customers view our policy
-	- At the end of each day our system lowers both values for every policy
+	- At the end of each day our system lowers both values for every policy (done)

 Pretty simple, right?
 Well this is where it gets interesting: